trumpfheller/trumpfheller.github.io/testing/btt.md

 - gather information of wifi and network, decoding 1 an zeros to human readable protocols [transmission control protocol ]
 - provides additional features => analystics

-### 1. wireshark [protocol analyzers]
-- packet analyzer
-- panel 1: shows each frame as it goes through the ethernet/network,
-  - click on one HTTP protocol that is ok
-- panel 2: details about the frame I clicked in the previous panel
-  - source IP and destination IP
-  - Port numbers used in the TCP (Transmission Control Protcol)
-- panel 3: shows the hexi decimal and ascii representation of what is inside the ethernet frame.

-### 2. multimeters
-- to measure multiple parameters of an electric circuit like voltage, current, and resistance (voltmeter, ohmmeter, and ammeter).
-- additional properties such as temperature and capacitance.
--

-### 3. logic Analyzers
-- 16 input channels
-- always connect the ground (black cable)
-- samples data
-  - analog (continous changing values) are waves and digital wave forms are based on voltages (not waves)
-  - transitor technology that has been used (TTL, CMOS, PECL, BICMOS, DTL)

----

 ###  tools for Bluetooth protocol analysis:

 1. Ellisys Bluetooth Analyzer